How to set up a Foundation in Dubai

 Investors with diversified portfolios who want to ring-fence capital, distributions and legacies under a single legal structure.

-Which structure fits
+Which structure fits your objective?

 Vehicle comparison